What are riot control agents?

 - Burn injuries to the skin are treated with standard burn management techniques, including use of medicated bandages.

-How you can get more information about riot control agents
+More information about riot control agents

 You can contact one of the following: